Adding Customers, Leads & Customer Groups

 Sales Rep Can Call

-Define what products the rep is able to sell to this customer.
+Select the products that the sales representative is authorised to sell to this customer.

 All Products: A sales rep can create orders for any product that is set to sell, or allocated, to this customer.